Discipline: Projection mapping

 Junk is stuff you usually throw out.
 Or maybe not.
-You can usually reuse it to serve another purpose.
+You can definitely reuse it to serve another purpose.
 In fact, sustainable design is all about recycling objects over and over again.
 So here is an installation, a look at the infinite possibilities that an object can serve in the consumer-based society we live in.
 Computer junk or scrap material, each object can be put back into the loop of creation once it’s done serving its original function.
 Like Pacman, we are consuming all the time and trying to beat each other in the process.
 We consume junk and leave behind a pile of waste.
 But surely we can do something about it! ;)

 I went around the office looking for more junk.
 To my dismay, I got to know the admin team had thrown out the computer junk three weeks back.
-To my surprise we still managed to find some old modems, unused CDs, computer parts and electric appliances.
+To my surprise, we still managed to find some old modems, unused CDs, computer parts and electric appliances.

-Since half the day was done making the installation, I had to do something quick for the animation.
+Since half the day went making the installation, I had to do something quick for the animation.
 I decided on a loop animation and took a top shot of the base, which helped me decide the dimensions and map the items.
 Since the theme of the event was ‘Data Eats Software’ represented by Pacman, I followed the same 8bit-ish theme.

-And lastly we played some pac-man loop music.
+And lastly, we played some pac-man loop music.
 All in all the experience was fun, intense and well appreciated. :)

 1. Keep it practical, easy to source and implement.

 2. Get people involved :)